df15h-moddable/df15h-unreal/docs/ce/2_create/mod-controller.md

 We can add Components to our mod directory ...

 "In order to access certain functions of many blueprints, it's better to attach a component to the blueprint rather than modifying the original asset.
 If anyone else edits the core game asset, the mod load order will simply apply the last-one-in principle, and your functionality may/will be lost.
 For this reason, the mod-controller can add components to blueprints."
 (Modding @ conanexiles)

+## Data Tables

+"If you want to add new recipes, items, feats or work with any other table, you will need to make a new table of the same type.
+This new data-table will then (by the power of the mod-controller) be merged into the basegame table and give access to all of your entries."
+(Modding @ conanexiles)

 ## Reference